pH-7/pH-7/README.md

   ✅ Enthusiastic and highly passionate full-stack developer.

-  ✅

-   Over 8 years of proven commercial experience building complex and

-  scalable PHP applications, online communities, SaaS and modern CMS from
+  ✅ Experience building complex and scalable PHP applications, online communities, SaaS and modern CMS from scratch.

-  scratch.

   ✅ Strong knowledge in relational databases such as MySQL and Postgres and ORM (Doctrine 2).